Starsakary/JustLend-doc/developers/justlend-protocol-contracts/comptroller.md

 ### Liquidation Incentive

 The additional collateral given to liquidators as an incentive to perform liquidation of underwater accounts.
-A portion of this is given to the collateral cToken reserves as determined by the seize share.
-The seize share is assumed to be 0 if the cToken does not have a protocolSeizeShareMantissa constant.
-For example, if the liquidation incentive is 1.08, and the collateral's seize share is 1.028, liquidators receive an extra 5.2% of the borrower's collateral for every unit they close, and the remaining 2.8% is added to the cToken's reserves.
+A portion of this is given to the collateral jToken reserves as determined by the seize share.
+The seize share is assumed to be 0 if the jToken does not have a protocolSeizeShareMantissa constant.
+For example, if the liquidation incentive is 1.08, and the collateral's seize share is 1.028, liquidators receive an extra 5.2% of the borrower's collateral for every unit they close, and the remaining 2.8% is added to the jToken's reserves.

 **Comptroller**